 Too many Advertisements

 Without ads, it’s impossible to survive as a professional blogger.
-Google never says No to ad but a big NO when it comes to too many ads.
-If your ads are added in a way, which clutter the site design or you are adding too many ads around the post, you might be standing on the danger zone.
-Specially, if you are in practice of adding ads in between the post.
-This is one of the must things which you should not do.
+Google never says No to the ad but a big NO when it comes to too many ads.
+If your ads are added in a way, which clutter the site design or you are adding too many ads around the post, you might be standing in the danger zone.
+Especially, if you are in the practice of adding ads in between the post.
+This is one of the must things that you should not do.
 Make sure, you don’t have too many ads above the fold and not too many ads around the content.
 Check 5 Profitable ways to monetize your blog without banners.

-People are speculating that Panda means death of SEO, which is not true at all.
+People are speculating that Panda means the death of SEO, which is not true at all.
 Panda enhances the complete algo of Google search and makes it better.
-There are many safe SEO practices which everyone should follow for example: Canonical URL’s, backlink building, Sitemap, Site architect and other SEO checklist.
-Your on page SEO also plays a great role here.
-If you have never ever done SEO optimization of your website, you might be missing a big chunk of traffic and most important your site might not rank well in search engine.
+There are many safe SEO practices that everyone should follow for example: Canonical URL’s, backlink building, Sitemap, Site Architect and other SEO checklist.
+Your on-page SEO also plays a great role here.
+If you have never done SEO optimization of your website, you might be missing a big chunk of traffic and most important your site might not rank well in search engine.

-There are many other factors like Page speed, too many poor backlinks, spun content, too many down time.
-The best way to judge your own site, it let a layman browse your site.
-See how he takes the action and if he actually go to other content or just leave.
-Is he facing problem understanding your content or he has some additional questions after reading your content.
+There are many other factors like Page speed, too many poor backlinks, spun content, too many down times.
+The best way to judge your site, it let a layman browse your site.
+See how he takes the action and if he go to other content or just leave.
+Is he facing problem understanding your content or he has some additional questions after reading your content?

-One simple approach which I suggest you to keep is, search Google for the topic you are writing.
+One simple approach that I suggest you to keep is searching Google for the topic you are writing.
 Analyze the content of first 5-6 results and get an idea of what all you have to cover.
-Not to forget, even if you are writing complete detail, you might be missing the important on page SEO factors like Keyword in permalink, H1-H2-H3 tags and so on.
+Not to forget, even if you are writing complete detail, you might be missing the important on-page SEO factors like Keyword in the permalink, H1-H2-H3 tags and so on.
 You can probably consider purchasing plugins like Clickbumb, Easy WP SEO or ScribeSEO and optimize your content better on WordPress platform.
-I have been doing the same from last few months and all such re-edited posts started getting their traffic back.
+I have been doing the same from last few months, and all such re-edited posts started getting their traffic back.
 One easy way to monitor is, grab Keyword monitor software and check keyword position of any page before editing it, and compare it after 3 days of re-editing it.
-Adding more to it, after 3 days, do the social bookmarking submissions and promotion and check the Keyword position for that post.
+Adding more to it, after three days, do the social bookmarking submissions and promotion and check the Keyword position for that post.

 I have seen my keyword position improving in following pattern 89>38>8.
 Before editing my experimental post, it was ranking at 89th position for my target keyword, after optimizing and adding more information, it jumped to 38 in 12 hrs.
-After social media submission it jumped to 8th position.
+After social media submission, it jumped to 8th position.
 Though 3-4 posts are too less to come up with such conclusions but yes, it does help.
-Best way is to try it now and see it yourself.
+The best way is to try it now and see it yourself.

-There are few things which you should start doing from now on:
+There are few things that you should start doing from now on:

 - Write quality posts with complete detail.